• Skip to primary navigation

 Split Pea And Ham Soup Recipe

-I'm a big fan of homemade soup!
-Split pea soup with ham is one of the classics.
-I make this recipe with ham hock.
-But you can also make it with leftover ham.
-A batch of soup is awesome for meal prep because it keeps in the fridge or the freezer.
+I’m a big fan of homemade soup!
+Split pea soup with smokey ham is one of the classics.
+I make this recipe with smoked ham hock.
+But you can also make it with leftover ham

 Pot of split pean soup with ham hock.
 In a Staub dutch oven.